kc-anyalebechi/depressgo/README.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
 Code snippet should not be greater than 10 lines of code.

+I found an arroy of famous quote from https://gist.github.com/awran5/355643af99164a61ae0f95c84206d151 that I will use to map random quotes.